csci5117s24/DeluluTechShare/README.md

 ### How to add the basic map components you need

 #### Get the coordinates of the mouse pointer
 To retrieve the coordinates of the mouse pointer, you can utilize Mapbox GL JS events.
-The following example demonstrates how to achieve this functionality in a React application:

-In the `src/App.js` file, add the following code:
+In `src/App.js`, add:

 ```js
 map.current.on('mousemove', (e) => {